-Maria C. Guercio The Transtec Group, Inc.

-Project Manager Enola, PA Email: Maria@TheTranstecGroup.com Maria Guercio is currently a Project Manager at The Transtec Group which provides pavement engineering services nationally and internationally.
-She works on Design/Build and Public-Private Partnership (P3) transportation projects.
+Maria C. Guercio, Ph.D., PE Federal Highway Administration Eastern Federal Lands Highway Division Civil Engineer (Pavements) Sterling, VA Email: Maria.Guercio@dot.gov Maria Guercio is currently a Pavement Engineer at the Federal Highway Administration, Eastern Federal Lands Highway Division which addresses the transportation needs of Federal and Indian lands through partnership and cooperative agreements with state and local governments and other federal agencies.
+She previously served as a Project Manager at The Transtec Group providing pavement engineering services nationally and internationally.
+She worked on Design/Build and Public-Private Partnership Transportation projects.
 She completed her Ph.D. dissertation in Civil Engineering at Villanova University near Philadelphia, Pennsylvania.
-Her research was conducted under the supervision of her advisors, Dr. Leslie McCarthy, Dr. Andrea Welker, and Dr. Eric Musselman at Villanova, and her co-advisor, Dr. Yusuf Mehta, from Rowan University in Glassboro, New Jersey.
 Her research emphasis was on energy-conscious and alternative asphalt mixtures for airfield pavements on aprons and taxiways.
-She completed her B.S. in architectural engineering (structural concentration) at Drexel University in 2011 and her M.S. in civil engineering (transportation focus) at Villanova University in 2012.
-While a graduate student at Villanova University, Maria won an award as part of the ACRP Graduate Award Program for academic year 2013-2014, preparing research on, "The Performance of Energy Conscious Materials in Flexible Airfield Pavements."
+Maria completed her B.S. in Architectural Engineering (Atructural concentration) at Drexel University in 2011 and her M.S. in Civil Engineering (Transportation focus) at Villanova University in 2012.
+While a graduate student at Villanova University, Maria won an award as part of the ACRP Graduate Award Program for the program year 2013-2014, preparing research on, "The Performance of Energy Conscious Materials in Flexible Airfield Pavements."
 In addition, she was involved in two key NCHRP projects: NCHRP Project 9-22B Comparing HMA Dynamic Modulus Measured by Axial Compression and IDT Methods and NCHRP Project 20-07 Task 317 Update of "Mechanistic-Empirical Pavement Design Guide Manual of Practice".
 She has also assisted in the preparation of the National Highway Institute Course # 131023 "Highway Materials Engineering, Module E - Pavement ME Design."

-Osman E. Gungor University of Illinois at Urbana-Champaign Doctoral Student Champaign, IL Email: gungor2@illinois.edu Osman E. Gungor received the B.S. degree in civil engineering from Middle East Technical University, Ankara, Turkey, in 2012 and the M.S. degree in civil engineering from University of Illinois at Urbana-Champaign, USA, in 2015.
-He is currently pursuing the Ph.D. degree in civil engineering at the University of Illinois at Urbana-Champaign.
-Since 2013, he has been a research assistant with Illinois Center for Transportation, USA under the supervision of Prof. Imad Al-Qadi.
-His research interest includes the evaluation of pavement surface using computer vision techniques, numerical modelling of pavement materials and development of data-driven models to quantify the effects of environmental and traffic loading on transportation infrastructures.
-He has contributed to several projects in his time at ICT, including "Validation and Revision of Fees Charged for Oversize/Overweight Vehicle Permits," sponsored by Illinois Department of Transportation (IDOT), "Instrumentation and Analysis of Airfield Pavement Responses," sponsored by the Federal Aviation Administration; "The Impact of Wide-Base Tires on Pavement - A National Study," sponsored by the Federal Highway Administration; and "Testing Protocols to Ensure Performance of High Asphalt Binder Replacement Mixes using Reclaimed Asphalt Pavement (RAP) and Recycled Asphalt Shingles (RAS)," sponsored by IDOT.
-Osman's awards and accomplishments include the ACRP Graduate Research Award, European Union Erasmus Scholarship, Sabanci Holding Fellowship, and the best paper of the year by Turkish Road Association.
+Osman E. Gungor The University of Illinois at Urbana-Champaign Doctoral Student Champaign, IL Email: gungor2@illinois.edu Osman E. Gungor received a B.S. degree in Civil Engineering from Middle East Technical University, Ankara, Turkey, in 2012 and an M.S. degree in Civil Engineering from the University of Illinois at Urbana-Champaign, USA, in 2015.
+He is currently pursuing a Ph.D. degree in Civil Engineering at the University of Illinois at Urbana-Champaign.
+Since 2013, Osman has been a research assistant with Illinois Center for Transportation, the USA under the supervision of Prof. Imad Al-Qadi.
+His research interest includes the evaluation of pavement surface using computer vision techniques, numerical modeling of pavement materials and development of data-driven models to quantify the effects of environmental and traffic loading on Transportation infrastructures.
+He has contributed to several projects in his time at ICT, including "Validation and Revision of Fees Charged for Oversize/Overweight Vehicle Permits," sponsored by Illinois Department of Transportation (IDOT), "Instrumentation and Analysis of Airfield Pavement Responses," sponsored by the Federal Aviation Administration; "The Impact of Wide-Base Tires on Pavement - A National Study," sponsored by the Federal Highway Administration; and "Testing Protocols to Ensure Performance of High Asphalt Binder Replacement Mixes Using Reclaimed Asphalt Pavement (RAP) and Recycled Asphalt Shingles (RAS)," sponsored by IDOT.
+Osman's awards and accomplishments include the European Union Erasmus Scholarship, Sabanci Holding Fellowship, and the best paper of the year by the Turkish Road Association.
+During the program year 2016-2017, Osman won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Developing Machine-Learning Models to Predict Airfield Pavement Responses."